davearata/MediaCenterSetup/README.md

 1. Open Sonarr http://YOUR_IP:8989/
     1. Add a downloadclient of type transmission.
 The transmission docker container doesn't have a public URL as all traffic goes through VPN.
 You can use the internal docker network though.
 To get the IP address run `docker inspect transmission | grep \"IPAddress\"`, port is 9091
     1. Add a torznab custom indexer, paste in the torznab feed from the previous step.
 Also set the API key to the one displayed at the top of Jackett
-    1. Click "Connect"
-        1. Click add `Plex Media Server`.
-The url is your public IP address, and the username and password are those you sign into https://plex.tv with
-        1. Click add `Custom Script`.
+    1. Click "Connect" and add `Custom Script`.
 Disable On Grab.
-The path is /config_mp4_automator/convertRadarrMovie.sh.
+The path is /sickbeard_mp4_automator/postSonarr.sh.
 Leave Arguments empty.
     1. Click "Media Management" tab.
 Find the button for "Rename Episodes" and turn it on.
 You can change the naming conventions to whatever you like.
     1. Click _Series_, _Add series_ and find one you want.
 Click _Add a path_ and set it to `/tv/`
+    1. Edit $MOUNT_POINT/mp4_automator/autoProcess.ini with your Sonarr api key
 1. Open Radarr http://YOUR_IP:7878/ and repeat the steps for Sonarr, except when you add a path set it to `/movies/`
 1. Open Plex http://YOUR_IP:32400/web/index.html and libraries, Movies path is `/data/movies/` and TV path is `/data/tv/`
+    1. Edit $MOUNT_POINT/mp4_automator/autoProcess.ini with your Plex token and ip.

 ### Notes
 This assumes you have one user who's PGID/PUID is 1000.
 Change this as needed if you arne't using the first user created